decksplain/decksplain.github.io/_games/officers-skat.md

 The order from high to low is:

-1. Jacks in order: Clubs, Spades, Hearts, Diamonds
+1. Jacks in order: ♣ Clubs, ♠ Spades, ♥  Hearts, ♦ Diamonds
 2. Trumps suit in order: A-10-K-Q-9-8-7
 3. First played card suit: A-10-K-Q-9-8-7
-4. Any other card
+4. Any other card loses

 <!--split-->